 Windscribe lets you play with a lot of different settings, which could be helpful for specific needs.
 For the average VPN user, you likely wouldn’t need to access much more than the server list.

-Windscribe VPN test results
+Windscribe test results

 We used speed test and leak tests to see if Windscribe provides fast speeds and high levels of security and privacy.
 We also checked to see whether you can use Windscribe to watch Netflix and other streaming services.